 Students must apply for admission to the dental hygiene program and must do so by the application deadline.
-The program starts every fall semester and continues for two academic years after the student has completed the prerequisite courses.
+The program starts every spring semester and continues for for four academic semesters after the student has completed the prerequisite courses.
 Admission to dental hygiene is highly competitive and is not guaranteed.
 It is the student's responsibility to understand and adhere to the specific admission criteria.
-Admission is based on a point system which factors in the GPA of required courses, past educational achievements or certifications, and the number of course withdrawals, repeats and/or failures.
+The selection process considers academic and non-academic qualities.
+Assessment of an applicant's academic qualities is based on the applicant's prerequisite grades and overall GPA.
+Non-academic criteria consider qualities such as work ethic, motivation, compassion, integrity, communication skills, leadership, and desire to contribute to society.
 Students with the highest points will be admitted based on space availability.
 The selection process is subject to change.